brikis98/yevgeniy-brikman-homepage/_posts/2007-12-30-so-i-got-new-toy.md

 So what is it like using a 37" TV as a computer monitor?
 I tried to take some pictures, but believe me, they hardly do it justice.
-You just have to see it in person to get a true feel for how huge this thing is and how incredible images, movies, games, etc look:
+You just have to see it in person to get a true feel for how huge this thing is and how incredible images, movies, games, etc. look:

 ### Entering the room